“If you can’t measure it, you can’t improve it.”

 Peter Drucker was arguably the world’s greatest management consultant.
 Two of his most famous quotes are highly relevant for traffic management.

 The first is the title above.
 Management begins with measurement.
-But if you measure wrongly, you will almost certainly manage traffic wrongly.
+But if you measure incorrectly, you will almost certainly manage traffic incorrectly.
 And nowhere is this more evident than in measures of traffic congestion.

 If you measure performance by “delay per passenger”, the bus lane is a good idea – a thousand people save ten minutes, while 900 people lose five minutes.